Manhunt 2: Gameplay

 Players primarily assume the role of Daniel Lamb in a third-person perspective, with Leo Kasper also playable in certain missions.
 Although different in appearance and personality, both have similar controls.
 As with the original game, the primary gameplay mechanic is stealth execution, whereby the player character must approach an enemy from behind, undetected, and kill them.
-There are three 'levels' of execution, with each level progressively more violent and graphic than the last; Level 1 (Hasty) executions are quick and not very bloody, Level 2 (Violent) are considerably more gory, and Level 3 (Gruesome) are over-the-top.
+There are three 'levels' of execution, with each level progressively more violent and graphic than the last; Level 1 (Hasty) executions are quick and not very gory, Level 2 (Violent) are considerably more gory, and Level 3 (Gruesome) are over-the-top.
 The player is in control of which level they use; once the player has locked onto an enemy, the lock-on reticule changes color over time to indicate the level; white (level 1), yellow (level 2), and red (level 3).
 When playing on PC or Wii while doing the executions, there is a quick time event which lists down certain moves that either the mouse or Wii Controller must move or by pressing a certain button at a specific time in order to finish the execution.
-If it does not finish in the specific time, it will stop the execution and skip the execution completely, although the player still kills the person.
+If it does not finish in the specific time, it will stop the execution and skips it entirely, although the player still kills the person.

 Manhunt 2's stealth elements have been updated from the previous game.
 For example, players are given more choices in terms of executing enemies.
 Aside from the three levels of execution per weapon, players can use firearms for executions.
 Two further additions to the execution system are "environmental executions" whereby the player can use elements of the game world (such as manhole covers, telephones, fuse boxes, toilets, etc.) to eliminate opponents, and "jump executions" whereby players can attack enemies from above by leaping off a ledge.
 A scoring system based on how brutal the executions was excluded from the console versions in order to obtain an M rating from ESRB, while the PC version retained this feature.